| Concrete and paving glossary - F A | B | C | D | E | F | G | H | I | J | K | L | M N | O | P | Q | R | S | T | U | V | W | XYZ

 or patio.
 Normally the "face" is broom finished.
 See broom

+finish.
 Fair face concrete

 A concrete surface that, on completion of the forming process, requires